nightmare-tech/PWD_Vault/README.md

     source bin/activate
     ```

- 2. **Install the necessary packages.
-If this results in error it might the case of a lower C++ Version.Prefer installing the python modules manually**
+ 2. **Install the necessary packages.**

     ```
     pip install -r requirements.txt
     ```
+    If this produces an error it might the case of a lower C++ Version.
+You might have to install the python modules manually

- 3. **Run the script**
+ 4. **Run the script**

     ```
     PWD_Vault.bat